AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Overview

-With the code of the buggy function, the infection condition generating agent (Figure~\ref{fig:diagram} (C)) finds symbolic expressions that are only true for bug-triggering inputs from the PBT, as described above.
-The conditions provide details on how the bug manifests within the code.
-In our running example, the agent generated two conditions: one each at line 510 and line 512 of the buggy file.
-Each condition states that when the argument of a \texttt{Function} is itself a \texttt{Function}, the bug occurs.
-These predicates accurately capture the reason the bug happens: an error in line 510 that fails to deal with this precise situation causes an exception.
-This leads to the exception-handling line 512 to be executed when it should not.
-While we analyze a single-location patch for simplicity, our symbolic explanations are not limited to them - infection conditions can be used to analyze the aggregate effect of program changes up to a particular location.
+Within the identified buggy function, the infection condition generation agent (Figure~\ref{fig:diagram}(C)) then proceeds to produce symbolic expressions that evaluate to true only for bug-triggering inputs from the PBT.
+In this example, the agent generated conditions at lines 510 and 512 of the buggy function (Figure~\ref{fig:running_buggy_code}).
+Both conditions indicate that the bug occurs when the argument of a \texttt{Function} is itself a \texttt{Function}.
+They accurately capture the cause of the bug: the buggy line 510 fails to handle the argument, triggering the exception-handling code in line 512 that should not have executed.

-The generated explanations can be used in three ways: \begin{itemize} \item First, they can help developers understand bugs and patches.
-In our running example, the developer patch fixed line 510.
-Our generated explanation reveals both the progression of the bug, and that the developer patch stops its propagation between line 510 and line 512. \item Second, the results of \toolname can be run against generated patch candidates to filter out patch candidates that fail to prevent the output condition.
-In other words, the explanations are executable, as they can be used to generate (collections of) tests.
-These tests can be used to filter patch candidates, and can also be used as evidence of correctness of a suggested patch. \item Finally, as the conditions represent information that may not be present in a bug report, these results can be passed to software engineering agents to improve their effectiveness. \end{itemize}